- Posted by: adminbb

 Background Security Strategies for Incoming Aliens

 You are entering alien territory when you establish a new company or a branch in a new location.
 It’s uncharted territory and there are rules to follow if you want to ensure your survival.
-Some of those rules are legal obligations.
-Other rules are unwritten codes of conduct rooted in the culture, which you’ll have to learn by trial and error.
+Moreover some of those rules are legal obligations when it comes to employment and global background checks.
+On the other hand other rules are unwritten codes of conduct rooted in the culture, which you’ll have to learn by trial and error.

 Learning by doing is an excellent teacher but the best course is a path that helps you get it right the first time by avoiding cultural pitfalls.

 The trick is to navigate your way legally, securely and transparently.
 Money talks wherever you go, but getting along with local rules and regulations is paramount to longevity and a foreign environment.
-Thorough background screening is essential but you must adapt your procedures to local laws, otherwise you could be entangled in litigation and bleeding money on legal fees, before you’ve even settled in.
+Thorough global background checks are essential but you must adapt your procedures to local laws, otherwise you could be entangled in litigation and bleeding money on legal fees, before you’ve even settled in.

 Apart from the sheer volume of data to be processed, problems were compounded by many of the workers being foreign nationals.